Rituximab/Hyaluronidase human (Rituxan Hycela®)

 Warnings and Precautions

 - Tumor lysis syndrome: This drug may act on the cancer cells very quickly.
-This may affect how your kidneys work.
-Your doctor will monitor your kidney function.
+This may affect how your kidneys work

 - Severe allergic skin reaction.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful and very rarely be fatal.